RTEMS/rtems-docs/filesystem/call_development.rst

 that is about to be freed may still be referenced before it is reallocated.

-The dd_buf structure’s memory is reallocated before the control structure that contains the pointer to the dd_buf region.
+The dd_buf structure's memory is reallocated before the control structure that contains the pointer to the dd_buf region.

 DIR control memory is reallocated.